joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 The summary shall contain the following information:
  * number of untested mutants
- * number of alive/kiled/timeout mutants
+ * number of alive/killed/timeout mutants
  * the sum of the mutants (alive+killed+timeout)
  * the mutation score
  * the time spent on testing alive/killed/timeout mutants in a human readable format (days/hours/minutes/seconds...)
  * the total time spent on mutation testing

 The plugin shall calculate a prediction as a date and absolute time for when the current running mutation is done when producing a report and there are any mutants left to test.

+The summary shall contain mutation metrics of the time spent on mutation testing.

 ## Alive